terramate-io/terramate/docs/codegen/generate-hcl.md

 This means that you can generate code with unknown references/function calls and those will be copied verbatim to the generated code.

-Lets assume we have a single global:
+Lets assume we have a single global as Terramate data:

 ```hcl
 globals {